Mountain anoa

-The mountain anoa (Bubalus quarlesi) also known as Quarle's anoa, is a species of buffalo endemic to Sulawesi.
+The mountain anoa (Bubalus quarlesi) also known as Quarles anoa, is a species of dwarf buffalo endemic to Sulawesi.
 Its closest relative is the lowland anoa, and it is still a debate as to whether the two are the same species or not.
-It is also related to the water buffalo, and both are classified in the genus Bubalus.
+It is also related to the water buffalo, which is also in the genus Bubalus.

 Taxonomy

 Skulls of anoa cannot be accurately identified as to species, and there is likely hybridizing and interbreeding between the mountain anoa and lowland anoa in the zoo population.
-It is questioned as to whether the two species were different due to them occurring together in many different areas, as well as some interbreeding.
+It is a debate as to whether the two species are different due to them occurring together in many different areas, as well as interbreeding in some areas.
 A study of the mtDNA of ten specimens from different localities found a high mitochondrial genetic diversity between individuals identified as one or the other species, indicating support for recognition as two species.

-The extinct Bubalus grovesi of southern Sulawesi appears to be a close relative of both anoa species.
+Both species of anoa appear to have been closely related to the extinct Bubalus grovesi of southern Sulawesi.

 Description

-Standing at only 70 cm at the shoulder, the mountain anoa is the smallest of all living wild cattle, even slightly smaller than the lowland anoa.
+Standing at only 70 cm at the shoulder, the mountain anoa is the smallest of all living wild cattle, being slightly smaller even than the lowland anoa.
 Both species typically weigh between 150–300 kg.
-Compared to lowland anoa, mountain anoa have longer, woolier hair that moults every year, showing faint spots on the head, neck, and limbs.
-According to Groves (1969), the mountain anoa can be distinguished from the other species due to its smaller size and its thick, wooly hair, which is sometimes white on its face and legs.
-Cross-sections of its horns are round.
+Compared to the lowland anoa, the mountain anoa have longer, woolier hair which moults every year, showing faint spots on the head, neck, and limbs.
+According to Groves (1969), the mountain anoa can be distinguished from other species by its smaller size and thick, woolly coat which is sometimes white on its face and legs.
+The cross-sections of its horns are round.
 They are similar in appearance to miniature water buffalo.

 Both anoa species are found on the island of Sulawesi and the nearby island of Buton in Indonesia and live in undisturbed rainforest areas.
 They live singly or in pairs, rather than in herds like most cattle, except when the cows are about to give birth.
-Little is known about their life history as well.
-However, in captive individuals, they have a life expectancy of 20–30 years.
+Little is known of their life cycle in the wild.
+However in captivity they have a life expectancy of 20–30 years.
 Anoa take two to three years before they reach sexual maturity, have one calf a year, and have very rarely been seen to have more.